 - Lay a sheet of plastic wrap over the dough and transfer pan to the fridge for at least 3 hours but ideally 18-24 hours.
 Note: If you are rushed and want to bake the pizza immediately, you can let it proof at room temperature: 1 hour for the yeast-leavened pizza, 3 to 4 hours for the sourdough-leavened pizza.

 Prepare the pizza for baking:

 - If you have a Baking Steel or pizza stone, place it on a rack in the lower third of your oven, and heat your oven to 500ºF.
 Finish topping the pizza: spread the 1/2 cup of tomato sauce evenly over the top.
 Spread the pepperoni evenly over the surface.
 If you are using pickled jalapeños, scatter them evenly over the pizza, keeping in mind heat tolerance — they make the pizza very spicy.
-Let the topped pizza rest at room temperature for 45 minutes.
+Let the topped pizza rest at room temperature for at least one hour before baking.

 Bake the pizza: